 What does it mean that the Federal Reserve is "independent within the government"?

 The Congress established maximum employment and stable prices as the key macroeconomic objectives for the Federal Reserve in its conduct of monetary policy.
 The Congress also structured the Federal Reserve to ensure that its monetary policy decisions focus on achieving these long-run goals and do not become subject to political pressures that could lead to undesirable outcomes.
-So, members of the Board of Governors are appointed for staggered 14-year terms and the Chairman of the Board is appointed for a four-year term.
+So, members of the Board of Governors are appointed for staggered 14-year terms, and the Board Chair is appointed for a four-year term.
 Elected officials and members of the Administration are not allowed to serve on the Board.

 January 10, 2017